1. Application tips

 Understanding the UCAS Application System

-The UCAS Application System is the primary method for applying to UK universities.
+The UCAS application system is the primary method for applying to UK universities.
+It's important to familiarize yourself with this system, as it will be used by most institutions for admissions.
+The UCAS application system is the primary method for applying to UK universities.
 It's important to familiarize yourself with this system, as it will be used by most institutions for admissions.

 Crafting a Strong Personal Statement